Key Quote

 Technique 2 — INCREMENTAL REPETITION

-'Link by link, and yard by yard' uses incremental repetition (repetition with gradual addition) to emphasise the slow, cumulative nature of moral failure.
+'Link by link, and yard by yard' uses incremental repetitionincremental repetition — Repetition that adds or builds with each iteration to emphasise the slow, cumulative nature of moral failure.
 Sin is not a single dramatic moment but a daily choice — each small act of selfishness adds incrementally to the chain.
-This temporal structure (relating to the passage of time) mirrors how Dickens understands moral corruption: it is a process, not an event.
+This temporal structuretemporal structure — relating to the passage of time mirrors how Dickens understands moral corruption: it is a process, not an event.

-The measurements — 'link', 'yard' — are precise and quantifiable (able to be measured), applying the language of commerce and accounting to moral judgment.
-Dickens turns capitalism's own vocabulary against itself: just as Scrooge counts coins, the afterlife counts sins, with the same ruthless precision (exactness).
+The measurements — 'link', 'yard' — are precise and quantifiablequantifiable — Able to be measured or expressed in numerical terms, applying the language of commerce and accounting to moral judgment.
+Dickens turns capitalism's own vocabulary against itself: just as Scrooge counts coins, the afterlife counts sins, with the same ruthless precisionprecision — exactness.

 Key Words